 Freediving – The Guide for the First 10 Meters

-It provides a step-by-stip method of freediving the first 10 meters.
+It provides a step-by-step method of free diving the first 10 meters.
 Every step is explained in detail and its chapters are nicely structured and provide a logical chain of skills.
 Techniques are explained and presented through plenty of impressive underwater photos of real diver training.
 Even possible mistakes in performing the dive skills are analyzed and explained.

-So the mission of this book is to accompany the new freediver into the sea and to help him, step by step, in building an excellent technique and achieving new goals in freediving, like his best trainer and dive buddy!”Check the Price at Amazon
+So the mission of this book is to accompany the new free diver into the sea and to help him, step by step, in building an excellent technique and achieving new goals in free diving, like his best trainer and dive buddy.

 Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves

-Nestor learns that these abilities are reflected in our own remarkable and often hidden potential—including echolocation, directional sense, and the profound bodily changes humans undergo when underwater.Check the Price at Amazon
+Nestor learns that these abilities are reflected in our own remarkable and often hidden potential—including echolocation, directional sense, and the profound bodily changes humans undergo when underwater.

-Manual of Freediving Underwater on a single breath Second Edition
+Manual of Freediving Underwater on a single breath (Second Edition)

 The Manual of Freediving by Umberto Pelizzari is the number one best selling book on free diving.
 This is the only fully comprehensive manual for the Beginner to Intermediate free diver.

 This second edition has been updated and has more than 500 pages.
 It now includes the latest research in dive physiology, new training methods and in-water techniques.
 This has been is superbly translated from Italian by William Trubridge.
-Trubridge is a current world record holder and very highly respected in the freediving community.Check the Price at Amazon
+Trubridge is a current world record holder and very highly respected in the free diving community.

 Dry Training for Freediving

-This is a detailed book written by expert authors that helps boost performance in free diving.
+This is a detailed book written by expert authors that help boost performance in free diving.
 It covers training methods that allow both freedivers and spear fishermen to identify and customize training programs.

 These programs are aimed at improving their freediving performances.
-The book also includes analysis and management of physical preparation, training stages, and physical and mental training for free divers.Check the Price at Amazon
+The book also includes analysis and management of physical preparation, training stages, and physical and mental training for free divers.

 Breatheology – The Art of Conscious Breathing

 Most of us breathe inefficiently.
 Breathing incorrectly causes us to lose out on a lot of energy.
 Life is often lived in the fast lane and when we're stressed, we tend to use only the upper part of our lungs.
 We forget to breathe deep down into the stomach.

 Only after you become aware of your breathing and how to train it, you will be able to learn to breathe properly.

-After learning to breath correctly, your body will immediately absorb more oxygen.
-After a short time you'll have more energy and gain greater mental calmness.Check the Price Now at Amazon
+After learning to breathe correctly, your body will immediately absorb more oxygen.
+After a short time, you'll have more energy and gain greater mental calmness.

 One Breath - Freediving, Death, and the Quest to Shatter Human Limits